Predictive Engagement vs Reactive Marketing

 Predictive Analytics

-Predictive analytics identify engagement opportunities by forecasting likely customer actions by studying consistent behavioural changes over time.
+Predictive analytics identify engagement opportunities by forecasting likely customer actions through the study of consistent behavioural changes over time.

 Predictive Engagement Use Cases Across Industries